hexalellogram/mac-apps-compatibility/big-sur.md

 - [x] RescueTime
 - [x] Keka - works, including helper utility to set Keka as default extraction application
 - [ ] GIMP - asks for Developer Requisition Access but afterwards is unresponsive and fails to launch
-- [x] Itsycal - works, but cannot remove built in macOS menu bar clock due to macOS Big Sur bug
+- [x] Itsycal - works, but cannot remove built in macOS menu bar clock due to macOS Big Sur integrating the clock and Notification center
 - [x] Android File Transfer - works after manually granting Full Disk Access in Security & Privacy preference pane (the application will not prompt for access)
 - [ ] IINA
 - [ ] Notion